c4-lab/minimal-mistakes/_pages/mapping-CTs.md

 This research is supported by the <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1908407&HistoricalAwards=false" target="_blank">National Science Foundation under grant no.1908407</a>.
 We thank Sehrish Ahmed, Jingxian Sun, Zimo Xu, Yankun Wang and Mingkang Zhang for their help with coding and data scraping.

 ### Cite as
+Introne, J., Korsunska, A., Krsova, L., & Zhang, Z. (2020, July).
+Mapping the Narrative Ecosystem of Conspiracy Theories in Online Anti-vaccination Discussions.
+In International Conference on Social Media and Society (pp. 184-192).